-On behalf of the board (the "Board") of Directors of the Company, I am pleased to present the annual report of the Company for the year ended 31 December 2019 (the "Reporting Period").
+On behalf of the board (the "Board") of Directors of the Company, I am pleased to present the annual report of the Company for the year ended 31 December 2020 (the "Reporting Period").

 The Group is principally engaged in the provision of finance leasing, factoring, advisory services and customer referral services and the supply of medical equipment in the PRC.
-With offering financial support to the real economy and promoting the development of small and medium-sized enterprises ("SMEs") as its mission, the Group is committed to providing equipment finance solution for SMEs.
+With offering financial support to the real economy and promoting the development of small and medium-sized enterprises ("SMEs") as its mission, the Group is committed to providing equipment finance leasing and other financial services for SMEs.
 In line with the principle of prudent operation and taking risk management as priority, the Company explores business opportunities in such area.
+While continuously exploring finance leasing business and factoring business, the Group established a wholly-owned subsidiary named Zhuhai Fullin Yunlian Investment and Management Co., Ltd. (珠海富銀雲聯投資管理有限公司) with a registered capital of RMB200 million in Zhuhai on 13 January 2021.
+It carries on investment activities in relatively familiar areas with its own funds.
+The establishment of such company will not only diversify our business, but also mitigate the Group's general business risk with enriched asset allocation.
+The new business will not impact our principal businesses.